Nick-Chapman/quarter-forth/new.md

 - 16 bit. cell = 2bytes
 - threading model: subroutine threaded
 - x86. call instructions are 3 bytes.
 A 1 byte op-code + 2 bytes relative address.
 - Dictionary header format: (null-terminated) string, link-cell, length/flag-byte, followed directly by the executable code.
 The address of the executable code is used as the representation for execution tokens.
-The link cell is 0 or points to the previous link cell, but (TODO) it will be better to point directly to the previous XT.
+The link cell is 0 or points to the previous XT.